What is methamphetamine?

 Police has a methamphetamine action plan which makes disrupting methamphetamine manufacturing a priority for all Police staff.
 Police works closely with the Organised and Financial Crime Agency of New Zealand, which targets organised criminal groups such as gangs that are involved in the methamphetamine trade.

-Visit the Department of the Prime Minister and Cabinet website to read Tackling Methamphetamine: Indicators and Progress Report [PDF 987KB].Top
+Visit the Department of the Prime Minister and Cabinet website for updates on their special programme Tackling MethamphetamineTop

 Clandestine drug laboratories